The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Experimental result and discussion

-Fig. 5 is a typical experimental result about the focusing of the atomic cloud passing through the laser beam.
+Figures \ref{fig4}(b) and \ref{fig4}(c) are typical experimental results about the focusing of the atomic clouds with different initial temperatures passing through the laser beam.
 From absorption images and cross section of optical depth we can see that the atomic clouds are focused by the laser beam compared to the reference one.
-Obviously, the focusing just happened on the transverse direction, while the vertical direction remains unchanged.
-Owing to the finite action length of the laser beam, just part of the atomic cloud is focused.
-With increasing the initial temperature, the focused part is increasing.
-We fit the cross curves by an asymmetric bi-Gaussian to derive the Full-Width at Half-Maximum (FWHM) of the width of the focused part in the atomic clouds along transverse direction.
-Under the experimental parameters, the imaging time $t_{i}\approx 7.6$ms, the flying time $t_{f}=9$ms, according to the previous analysis, the FWHM widths of the focused part should be about 8$\mu $m.
-However, the experimental results are both of them are about 13$\mu $m and greater than the theoretical prediction, which is mainly caused by the aberration of the atom-optical lens \cite{JOpt1991,Arun}.
+As expected, the focusing just happened along $y$ direction, while the vertical direction remained unchanged.
+Owing to the finite action length of the laser beam, only the center part of the atomic cloud is focused, which is consistent with our theoretical anlysis.
+The ratio of focused parts increases with the decrease in temperature.

-Imaging is one of important properties of atom-optical lens.
-If an atomic cloud with very lower initial temperature passes through the laser beam, according to Eq. (\ref{t}), the FWHM width of the focused atomic cloud will be

-Obviously, when $t_{f}<t_{i}$, the FWHM is inversely proportional to the flying time, which is plotted by solid line in Fig. 6.
-The experimental result is well consistent with the analytical prediction.

-We also experimentally study the collimation effect of atomic lens.
-The collimation effect can be measured by the final velocity spread of the atomic cloud after it passing through the Gaussian laser beam.
-As discussed in Ref. \cite{PRA80-033411}, when the initial temperature of the atomic cloud is high, only the part with lower transverse velocity is focused, other part not interacts with the laser beam.
-There are focused and unfocused parts in the atomic cloud after it passing through the laser beam.
-By measuring the RMS widths of the focused and unfocused parts in the atomic cloud, one can determined the total velocity spread and then measure the total collimation effect.
-The transverse RMS velocities of focused part and unfocused part are